 If your body fat percentage is higher than recommended, your visceral fat range may be too.
 Here are a few ways you can use to measure your visceral body fat:

-Waist-to-hip ratio: Measure your waist and then measure your hips (around the widest part).
+Waist-to-hip ratio: Measure your waistline and then measure your hips (around the widest part).
 Divide your waist measurement by your hip measurement.
 A waist-to-hip ratio higher than 0.90 in men and 0.85 in women indicates excess levels of belly fat.